Hybrid Theory: Composition

 The fourth and final single to come from Hybrid Theory was "In the End", released on October 9, 2001.
 The song prominently features a signature piano riff performed by Shinoda.
 His rapping also dominates the verses of the song and is later joined by Bennington's vocals in the chorus.
 The music video for "In the End" was shot at various stops along the 2001 Ozzfest tour and was directed by Nathan "Karma" Cox and the band's DJ Joe Hahn, who would go on to direct many of Linkin Park's future videos (the two also directed the music video for "Papercut").
 Although the background for the "In the End" video was filmed in a California desert, the band itself performed on a studio stage in Los Angeles, with prominent CGI effects and compositing being used to create the finished version.
 Performing on a studio stage allowed Hahn and Cox to set off water pipes above the stage near the end and drench the band.

 The music video won the Best Rock Video award at the 2002 MTV Video Music Awards.

 "Points of Authority", the fourth track on the album, has its own music video that can be found on Frat Party at the Pankake Festival, the band's first DVD.
 Drummer Rob Bourdon describes the recording process of the song: "Brad wrote this riff, then went home.
 Mike decided to cut it up into different pieces and rearranged them on the computer [...]
 Brad had to learn his own part from the computer."
 Regarding the song, Delson praised Shinoda's skill, describing him as "a genius" and "Trent Reznor-talented".
-On live performances of the song, when Shinoda raps the line, "Forfeit the game" verse for the third time in the song, Bennington would rap the verse along with Mike.